PacLII Home | Databases | WorldLII | Search | Feedback

 (a) the fact that personal injuries resulted from the negligence, nuisance or breach of duty constituting that cause of action;

-ign="center">Meaning of g of "facts of a decisive character"
+Meaning of "facts of a decisive character"

 20. For the purposes of sections 16 and 18, any of the material facts relating to a cause of action shall be taken, at any particular time, to have been facts of a decisive character if they were facts which a reasonable person, knowing those facts and having obtained appropriate advice within the meaning of section 22 with respect to them, would have regarded at that time as determining, in relation to that cause of action, that, apart from any defence under subsection (1) of section 4, an action would have a reasonable prospect of succeeding and of resulting in the award of damages sufficient to justify the bringing of the action.

 05. It should be noted that, though the Act gives meaning for several phrases used therein, the interpretation of these provisions seems to be notoriously difficult for the purpose of ascertaining the meaning which was intended to bear.
 In fact, the section 16 and 17 of the Act are the verbatim of Limitation Act 1963 (U.K.) The relevant provisions of that Act was considered in several English cases and the English courts have repeatedly been critical of the provisions of that Act.
 The House of Lords in Central Asbestos Co.
 Ltd. v.
 Dodd (1972) 2 ALL E.R.
-1135 esedessed it displeasure over its drafting.
-In that case, Lord Reid said at page 1138ollows;
+1135 expressed it displeasure over its drafting.
+In that case, Lord Reid said at page 1138 as follows;

 06. Lord Pearson at page 1148 said that;